 For me the practice of tonglen becomes one of balance, because for each in breath there is an out breath, so each experience is limited in time.
 I know I only have to endure this (whatever this is) until the change of the tide.
 At times that you are absorbed in the pain of the world, you may benefit from sending relief… because you, yourself, will have the opportunity to experience that relief.

 Pema Chodron offers some of the best instruction in Tonglen, and has such a gentle and thorough approach.
 I would recommend listening to her instruction before trying this at all, as she also says that it might not be for everybody, and it might be something to set aside for another time.

 In this talk she calls our attention to our everyday experiences of relief, like putting on a sweater, and how much we can acknowledge and take inspiration from those moments… and then have the thought, “May others experience this.”

 If you feel that you need a more comprehensive/intensive set of practices, Chris Johnstone and Joanna Macy’s Active Hope book is very current.

 Subtitled, “How to face the mess we’re in without going crazy,” it feels needful, in the face of the distress I’m seeing around me at the moment.
 If you’re not familiar with her work, she is an eco-philosopher who teaches from a position of “Engaged Buddhism.”
 She (along with others) proposes that we consider ourselves to in the midst of a “Great Turning” away from a destructive Industrial Growth Society and toward a life-sustaining society.
 If this is to come about each of us has a role to play.

 Through these sets of practices (which are really meant to be done in community and connection), she talks about the need to come from gratitude, but also to face our despair head on before transforming it through engagement with others.

 Those are some starting points.
-If you have any other suggestions, please add them in the comments below or join the conversation on The Art of Yearning’s FB page.
+If you have any other suggestions, please add them in the comments below.